Pair skating: Clothing

 As for the other disciplines of figure skating, the clothing worn by pair skaters at ISU Championships, the Olympics, and international competitions must be "modest, dignified and appropriate for athletic competition—not garish or theatrical in design".
 Props and accessories are not allowed.
 Clothing can reflect the character of the skaters' chosen music and must not "give the effect of excessive nudity inappropriate for the discipline".
 All men must wear full-length trousers, a rule that has been in effect since the 1994–1995 season.
 Since 2003, women skaters have been able to wear skirts, trousers, tights, and unitards.
 Decorations on costumes must be "non-detachable"; judges can deduct one point per program if part of the competitors' costumes or decorations fall on the ice.
-If there is a costume or prop violation, the judges can deduct one point per program.